darkwire/darkwire.io/readme.md

 [![GitHub release](https://img.shields.io/github/release/seripap/darkwire.io.svg)]()

 Simple encrypted web chat.
 Powered by [socket.io](http://socket.io), the [web cryptography API](https://developer.mozilla.org/en-US/docs/Web/API/Window/crypto).
+This project is an example of how client side encryption works and how you can integrate it as a chat service.

+### Hosted Service (Darkwire.io)

+As of January 11, 2018, Darkwire.io is no longer provided as a hosted service.
+You may set up your own version of Darkwire by using the server and client code located in the repository below.

 ### Darkwire Server